-With GeoEdge’s new Ad Matrix, the black box is turning into the glass box — allowing total visibility when it comes to ads served on publishers sites.
+With GeoEdge’s new Ad Watch, the black box is turning into the glass box — allowing total visibility when it comes to ads served on publishers sites.

 In a world that sees content as king, a publishers ad content is key to how their audience perceives their brand.
-Understandably, no publisher wants to stamp a “Danger: Beware of Deceptive Content” warning label on their site.
-Instead, when deceptive, inappropriate, or offensive ads slip through the programmatic net, users are startled and immediately driven off the page.
+Understandably, no publisher wants to stamp a “Danger, Beware” warning label on their site.
+Instead, when unwanted ads slip through their QA, users are startled and immediately driven off the page.

-What does improved ad content transparency actually mean and how can it be made tangible and accessible for publishers?
+What does improved ad content control actually mean and how can it be made tangible and accessible for publishers?

-With a new tool under their belt, publishers no longer need to choose between ad revenue and their readers.
-With GeoEdge’s Ad Matrix, the black box is turning into the glass box — allowing total visibility when it comes to ads served on their sites.
+With a new tool under their belt, publishers no longer need to choose between ad revenue and their users.
+With GeoEdge’s Ad Matrix, the black box is turning into the glass box — providing total visibility when it comes to ads served on their sites.

-Many publishers find the time they spend on QA is complicating workflow and revenue optimization.
-Here is where Ad Matrix steps in — Ad Matrix provides a grid of all ads served on publishers sites and direct access to the ads landing page in real-time.
+Many publishers find the time they spend on QA is inefficient as they don’t have complete insight into what their users see.
+Here is where Ad Watch steps in — Ad Watch provides a grid view of all ads served on publishers sites and direct access to the ads landing page in real-time.
+Direct access to the ads landing page enables ad ops teams to evaluate not only the ad content but the page content in real-time.

 Who’s Responsible for Ad Quality?